-- Adjust the fence so that it is 24 inches from the nearest edge of the blade.
-Turn the cut piece of plywood so that the short edge is against the fence once again, and rip the piece in half.
+- Adjust the saw fence so that it is 24 inches from the blade.
+Turn the cut piece of plywood so that the short edge is against the fence, and rip the piece in half.

-- Adjust your saw fence so that it is 13 inches from the closest side of the blade.
-Take one of the pieces you just cut, placing a 24-inch side against the fence, and cut it so you have a 24 x 13-inch piece to serve as one of the cabinet sides.
+- Adjust the saw fence so that it is 13 inches from the blade.
+Take one of the pieces you just cut, placing a 24-inch side against the fence, and cut it so you have a 24-by-13-inch piece to serve as one of the cabinet sides.
+Cut the remaining side piece to match.

-- Cut the remaining piece to match.
-Place a pencil mark along one of the 13-inch edges of each piece to denote the bottom edge, and set the two aside these two cabinet sides.
+- Place a pencil mark along one of the 13-inch edges of each side piece to denote the bottom edge.

-- Next, mount your table saw with a stacked dado blade set to the same width as your plywood.
-Adjust the height of the stacked dado blade to 3/4 inch.
+- Outfit your table saw with a stacked dado blade set to the same thickness as your 3/4-inch plywood.
+Adjust the height of the stacked dado blade to 3/8 inch.

 - Position the fence so that it is precisely 24 inches from the far side of the dado blade.

-- Place the inside face of one of the cabinet sides face down onto the table with one of the short edges against the fence, and cut a 3/4-inch-wide rabbet into the edge of the plywood side.
+- Place the inside face of one of the cabinet sides facedown onto the table with one of the short edges against the fence, and cut a 3/4-inch-wide rabbet along the end of the plywood side.

-- Next, adjust the fence so that the fence is 11 5/8 inches from the nearest side of the blade.
-Rip a dado groove in the center of each cabinet side panel accommodate the center shelf.
-Repeat with the other cabinet side.
+- Adjust the saw fence so it is 11 5/8 inches from the near side of the dado blade.
+Rip a dado groove in the center of each cabinet side panel to accommodate the center shelf.
+Repeat with the other cabinet side piece.

 Assemble the Cabinet